rodrigoluciomx/rodrigoluciomx/README.md

 ## Hi, I'm Rodrigo Lucio 🫡

 <p>I'm a Frontend Developer with 2 years of experience using HTML, CSS, and Javascript to create websites and web applications.
+Right now my focus is to learn a master React and get better practice with my code.

-Also, I've started getting into web3 development, learning how to create smart contracts and some frameworks for the frontend as well. </p>
+  Also, I've started getting into web3 development, learning how to create smart contracts and some frameworks for the frontend as well.
+I'm currently enrolled in a BootCamp of development with NEAR Protocol using Rust </p>

 <!--
 **rodrigoluciomx/rodrigoluciomx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.